Open Monday through Friday

 How did we do in 2018?

-Saint Joseph Food Pantry is an equal opportunity provider
+This Institution is an equal opportunity provider.

 In 2018 we served over 5,300 families with 12,772 family members of which 4443 are children and 442 are veterans.
 These families visited the pantry and received food over 19,600 times during the past 12 months.
 In addition, we distributed over 550 bags of food and toiletries to the homeless of Manatee County during the year.